DavidRambo/dnr-hugo/content/portfolio/resume.md

 ## Professional Service and Collaborations

 - Review Board Member --- _Angelaki: Journal of the Theoretical Humanities_ --- December 2017 to May 2023
-  - Write reports on article submissions regarding suitability for publication.
+  - Wrote reports on article submissions assessing suitability for publication.
-  - Assess argument, sources, and overall writing quality.
-- Member --- S-1 Speculative Sensation Lab, Duke University --- Fall 2012 to Present
+- Member --- S-1 Speculative Sensation Lab, Duke University --- Fall 2012 to Fall 2019
   - Collaborate on artistic projects and critical writing with faculty, graduate students, and visiting scholars.
-  - “Networked Synaesthesia” — Conceived arduino-based, multi-sensory, multiplayer hack of Super Mario.
+  - {{< link uri="https://s-1lab.org/project/network-synaesthesia/">}}Networked Synaesthesia{{< /link >}} — Conceived arduino-based, multi-sensory, multiplayer hack of Super Mario.
 Managed an eight-member team in project’s development and performance.
 - Panel Organizer and Chair at Annual Conferences of the Society for Literature, Science, and the Arts — 2015, ‘17, ‘19.
 - Delivered a dozen conference presentations as well as numerous guest lectures.
-  - For a full list, please see my CV.
+For a full list, please see my CV.
 - “Teaching and Learning in the Humanities” Intern at the National Humanities Center, Durham NC --- June--July 2017
   - Collaborated with graduate students and local public high school teachers to produce modular lesson plans.